Interstate 96

 History

 Originally, Interstate 96 was to begin at the Michigan-Indiana state line cosigned with Interstate 94.
 Once at Benton Harbor, I-96 was to split from I-94, following current Interstate 196 all the way to Grand Rapids.
 Northward at Grand Rapids, Interstate 96 was to have turned onto its existing alignment toward Lansing and Detroit.
 Interstate 196 then was defined to include what is now I-96 between Muskegon and Grand Rapids.
-Changes were made in 19631 when I-96 and I-196 west from Grand Rapids traded places.
+Changes were made in 1963 (Bessert, 2025) when I-96 and I-196 west from Grand Rapids traded places.
 The American Association of State Highway and Transportation Officials (AASHTO) approved the change on June 23, 1969.

 Interstate 96 through the Novi and Wixom areas opened to traffic in 1957.
 Along this stretch are the first two Single Point Urban Interchanges (SPUI) built in Michigan.
 Upgrades to the previous diamond interchanges at Beck and Wixom Roads (Exits 159 and 160) were needed after traffic demands overwhelmed both.
 Rising land costs and a lack of available right-of-way necessitated the need for a new approach to improving the exits.
 Work began in 2004 on the $27.438 million interchange project at Beck Road with construction of a wider overpass for Beck Road.
 Ramp construction at Exit 160 followed in 2005.
-A similar process upgraded the Wixom Road interchange.2
+A similar process upgraded the Wixom Road interchange (The Oakland Press, 2003).

 Within Detroit, Interstate 96 originally ended at Farmington along what later became Business Spur I-96 and is now M-5 (Brighton-Farmington Expressway).
 The freeway defaulted onto Grand River Avenue (historic U.S. 16) just west of Middlebelt Road in Farmington Hills, with the portion leading southeast to the Jeffries Freeway at West Chicago never constructed.